GraceGu33/spring-examples/spring-database/spring-database-test/in-memory-db-test4/README.md

-Essai in-memory-db-test3
+Unit Testing with an In-Memory Database for a Spring/Hibernate Project
 =======

 Overview
 -------

-This project `in-memory-db-test3`:
+This project `in-memory-db-test4`:

 * puts together the code from article: